Lemoncode/react-training-ts/02 Sample App/05 EditTraining/readme.md

 We will take as startup point sample _04 TrainingListB_.

-In this sample we will build an edit form and apply validations.
+In this sample we will build an edit form.

 Summary steps: